-Any electronic quality management system (QMS) evaluation project should be seen as an opportunity to improve quality within your organization.
-Like all projects, there are a number of steps needed to ensure that the preparation, implementation and rollout are a success.
+Any digital quality management system (QMS) evaluation project should be seen as an opportunity to improve quality within your organization.
+Like all projects, there are a number of steps needed to ensure that the preparation, implementation, and rollout are a success.

-Taking an inventory of the current system is a vital step before investing in any costly long-term project.
+Taking an inventory of your current system is a vital step before investing in any long-term project.
 All quality management processes, from document management to concrete processes, need to be analyzed thoroughly.
-The audit provides an idea of the quality system's strengths and weaknesses; it can also help determine how well it aligns with regulations and standards that the company needs to follow.
-The results of the audit can be used to draft measures to optimize agility, conformity and profitability.
+The audit helps you understand your quality system's strengths and weaknesses; it can also help you determine how well it aligns with regulations and standards that your company needs to follow.
+The results of the internal QMS audit can be used to draft measures to optimize agility, conformity, and profitability.

-There's no point in having an approach to quality in place unless it's supported by management and implemented by all staff.
-In order to make sure everyone's committed to the project and to avoid cutting corners, key decision-makers need to know far enough in advance.
-This step needs the management team and quality manager to use all of their professionalism to sell the plan to C-level executives, the board, the IT manager, their teams, and anyone else involved.
+There's no point in having an approach to quality in place unless it's supported by management and implemented throughout the organization.
+In order to make sure everyone's committed to the quality management implementation project and to avoid cutting corners, key decision-makers need to be informed early on about the new quality system, its advantages, and what pain points it will address.
+This step requires the management team and quality manager to use all of their professionalism to sell the plan to C-level executives, the board, the IT manager, their teams, and anyone else involved.

-The quality strategy can be turned into a pitch for the primary stakeholder, serving as a roadmap throughout the implementation.
-It gets everyone working together in the same direction.
+The quality strategy can be turned into a pitch for the primary stakeholders, serving as a roadmap throughout the implementation.
+It gets everyone working together toward common goals.

-Once the quality goals have been established, the next step is putting a team in place to guide the project to completion.
-In most cases, the head of the project (typically the individual championing the project) will be from the quality or IT department, making it vital to involve staff from a range of other departments to ensure that the project gets broad-scale buy-in from those it will affect.
+Once the quality goals have been established, the next step is putting a team in place to guide the QMS implementation project to completion.
+In most cases, the head of the project (typically the individual championing the project) will be from the quality or IT department, making it vital to involve staff from every department impacted by the new goals.
+Having them participate in the project ensures broad-scale buy-in from those it will affect.
 Roles and responsibilities of team members will be defined based on each member’s individual expertise.

-Performing a detailed analysis of the current quality system will help assess your company’s requirements so that you can take actionable steps toward the implementation of new quality management software.
-A quality software implementation plan implies selecting the appropriate field-based software system modules from the software’s solutions suite that best fill your organization’s needs.
+A quality software implementation plan implies selecting a solution that is appropriate to your field, which can best fill your organization’s needs.
 You’re then ready to draft technical and functional specifications, including all project milestones.

 With your company's requirements delineated, it's time to choose the most suitable software solution.
 Key factors to look for are:

-Training is a crucial step, and its duration will depend on the number of modules and their timeframe for implementation.
-A tailored training program is the best way to make sure the software is used correctly; by learning the software one module at a time, good practices can be steadily become ingrained habits and policies.
-By checking knowledge gained by users, such as through online test training and exam, it's possible to ensure that key functions of the software are used properly.
-Users can be taught how regulations and standards are built into the software, meaning that using the software makes more sense to them and becomes easier to use.
+Training is a crucial step, and its duration will depend on the size of your solution as well as the number of employees needing to be trained.
+A tailored training program is the best way to make sure the software is used correctly; by learning the software one step at a time, good practices can be steadily become ingrained habits and policies.
+Check the knowledge gained by users through a test training and exams, which ensure that key functions of the software are used properly.
+Users can be taught how regulations and standards are built into the software, meaning that using the QMS software makes more sense to them and becomes more intuitive.